georgringer/TYPO3CMS-Reference-ViewHelper/Documentation/typo3/core/latest/Icon.rst

 :aspect:`Required`
    false
 :aspect:`Description`
    Identifier of the icon as registered in the Icon Registry.
+To see all of the available icons, visit https://typo3.github.io/TYPO3.Icons/index.html.

 .. _icon_size:
 size